***The Virgin Media Dublin International Film Festival's 2022 Submissions are now open!***

 Place of Origin: Projects may originate from anywhere in the world.
 All non-English-speaking films must have English subtitles.

-Premiere Status: Projects must be a premiere in Dublin.
+Premiere Status: Projects must be an Irish premiere for features and docs.
+Short films must be a Dublin premiere.
 Films available publicly online will not be accepted.

 Distribution Status: Projects may have distribution